 You can apply to the First-tier Tribunal (Mental Health) if you’re detained as a patient in a psychiatric hospital (‘sectioned’) and you want to be discharged.

-You can also apply to the tribunal if you disagree with:
+You can also apply to the tribunal if you want to change:

 - a community treatment order

-- the conditions placed on a discharge from the hospital
+- the conditions placed on a conditional discharge